ayeshaArif6/documentation/Meeting Minutes/Meeting Minutes 9_27.md

 ## Topics Covered

+- Dr. Bateman explained the purpose of the app: to assist with the Capture-Mark-Recapture method of estimating wildlife populations.
+This data can then be used to perform ecological modeling and help researchers determine how biodiversity is impacted by human actions.
 - Dr. Bateman specified several features that needed improvement in the current version of the app, including but not limited to:
   - Input validation taking action on each input event instead of on form submit
   - When each session is complete, the time of session is set to the time it is uploaded to the cloud, not the actual time it was completed